 Possible tests that may be done are listed:

-Cortisol FHS/LH (to test stimulation ability of the ovaries/testes)
+FSH/LH and estradiol or testosterone (to test stimulation ability of the ovaries or testes)

 Electrolytes (measures water & salt balance)

-You may need to have a picture of the brain; this is done by a CT Scan or MRI.
-A CT scan gives a detailed picture of the brain using x-rays and a computer.
-A MRI gives a detailed picture of the brain using a magnet, radio waves and a computer.
+You may need to have a picture of the brain; this is done by an MRI scan (a CT is performed for those who have a pacemaker and cannot undergo an MRI scan).
 These tests are not painful but you will have to hold still for approximately one hour during the test.

-The doctor will need to make sure you are on adequate hormone replacement for other hormone deficiencies prior to stimulation testing.
+Once the diagnosis of adult GH deficiency is confirmed, your doctor will need to make sure you are on adequate hormone replacement for other hormone deficiencies prior to stimulation testing.
 You will be given instructions.
 You should not have anything to eat or drink, except for water, after midnight the night before the test.
 You should have minimal activity before the test (no exercise that morning).
-An indwelling venous line (IV) will be started and baseline hormone levels drawn.
+An indwelling IV will be started and baseline hormone levels will be drawn.
 You will be given a medication.
-The medication and its effects will be reviewed by your doctor or nurse.
+Your doctor or nurse will review your medications, the medication to be used and its effects.
 Growth hormone levels will be drawn intermittently from the IV at specified times for a period of two hours.
 If the IV stops working during the test, it is important that it be restarted so the samples may be obtained at the specified times.

-The purpose of the testing is to determine if you are growth hormone deficient and/or eligible for growth hormone therapy.
-In order to start growth hormone treatment you will have one to two simulation tests performed.
-The number of tests will be decided by your doctor.
-Adults with peak growth hormone levels less than 3-5 mcg/L are identified as Growth Hormone Deficient.
-Please keep in mind that these numbers are not definitive; your doctor will make the final diagnosis.
+The purpose of the testing is to determine if you are GH deficient or not and if so, whether you are eligible for GH therapy.
+In order to start GH treatment, you will have one, sometimes two simulation tests to be performed.
+Your doctor will decide the number of tests and will interpret the test results for you.
 It may take several weeks for your doctor to receive and review the test results.
-You should discuss the results and the possibility of growth hormone therapy with your doctor.
+You should discuss the results and the possibility of growth hormone treatment with your doctor.

-Hormone replacement will be prescribed by your doctor if you are deficient in pituitary hormones.
-Remember that each hormone has a specific function in your body, replacement medication is very important.
+Your doctor will prescribe GH replacement and other hormone replacement if you are deficient in GH and other pituitary hormones.
+Remember that each hormone has a specific function in your body.
+Replacement medication is very important, and so is your compliance with the medications.
 If you have any questions don't hesitate to call your doctor, nurse, or the MAGIC Foundation for resources.